csfeeser/Python/challenges/flask_busted_code.md

 ### Below is a solution to our [Flask trivia challenge](https://github.com/csfeeser/Python/blob/master/challenges/FLASK_challenge.md) from yesterday...
 ### HOWEVER, it is broken!
 VERY BROKEN!
 Fix it (no need to improve it)!

+You can test the functionality by either opening the page in `aux1` and filling out the form, OR you can use curl:
+`curl localhost:2224/login -d nm=42 -L`

 ```python
 #!/usr/bin/python3